lingjie00/thesis_paper/presentation/scripts.md

 Secondly, similar to Chen's finding, including macroeconomic data improves the SDF estimation.

-Thirdly, the extended fama french factor model are the most important covariates in SDF estimation, and they are nearly linear in the SDF, explaining the wide popularity of fama french model.
+Thirdly, the extended fama french factors are the most important covariates in SDF estimation, and they are nearly linear in the SDF, explaining the wide popularity of fama french model.